keyboardDrummer/typeless/README.md

 }
 ```

-Diagnostics for syntax errors work as they already do in existing JavaScript tooling.
+Inline errors for syntax errors work as they already do in existing JavaScript tooling.

 ### What if the problem is not where the error was thrown?

-A function named `X` can be *assigned* a test by creating a test function named `XTest`.
+A function named `X` can be assigned a test by creating a parameterless function named `XTest`.
 Typeless assumes that as long as a function's test is passing, that function is `correct`.
 When a test fails while inside a call to a correct function, it concludes that the error was at the call site, not where the failure occurred.

-The error is shown at the call site and provides examples of correct arguments that can be passed to the function, which are taken from the function's test.
+The error is then shown at the call site together with examples of arguments that can be passed to the function which are taken from the function's test.

 ```javascript
 function highLevelTest() {